juanico10/Pihole_list/README.md

 <details>
 <summary>Cloudflare:</summary>

-<Original>&nbsp;Pagina para comprobar cifrado de Cloudflare</Original>
+<Original>&nbsp;Page to check encryption of Cloudflare</Original>

 <p>  &nbsp;&nbsp;https://www.cloudflare.com/es-es/ssl/encrypted-sni/</p>

-#### Las tecnologías analizadas son:
+#### The technologies analysed are:
-1. Secure DNS: una tecnología que cifra las consultas DNS e incluye DNS-over-TLS y DNS-over-HTTPS.
+1. Secure DNS: a technology that encrypts DNS queries and includes DNS-over-TLS and DNS-over-HTTPS.
-2. DNSSEC: tecnología diseñada para verificar la autenticidad de las consultas DNS.
+2. DNSSEC: a technology designed to verify the authenticity of DNS queries.
-3. TLS 1.3: la última versión del protocolo TLS que incluye muchas mejoras y cierra brechas de seguridad de las anteriores.
+3. TLS 1.3: the latest version of the TLS protocol that includes many improvements and closes security holes from previous versions.
-4. Encrypted SNI: siglas de Server Name Indication cifrado que desvela el nombre del hostname durante una conexión TLS.
-Esta tecnología busca asegurar que sólo pueda filtrarse la dirección IP.
+4. Encrypted SNI: stands for Server Name Indication encryption that reveals the hostname during a TLS connection.
+This technology aims to ensure that only the IP address can be leaked.
-<p><sup>El único navegador que soporta las cuatro tecnologías es Firefox.</sup></p>
+<p><sup>The only browser that supports all four technologies is Firefox.</sup></p>

-#### Para activar las tecnologías debemos acceder a `about:config` y activar:
+#### To activate the technologies, go to `about:config` and activate:
 <p>  &nbsp;&nbsp;<code>network.security.esni.enabled</code> - pulsamos en el <code>+</code> y se ponga en <code>true</code>.</p>
 <p>  &nbsp;&nbsp;<code>network.trr.mode</code> – (valor 2)</p>
 <p>  &nbsp;&nbsp;<code>network.trr.uri</code> – <a href="https://mozilla.cloudflare-dns.com/dns-query">valor en la web Mozilla.</a></p>